Ksharma1998/Image_processing_projects/README.md

-# Image_processing_projects
+# Image_processing_projects- These are assignments for Image Processing for Medical Imaging Subject
 1) Image Registration
 Rigid Registration From Scratch using Brute Force,Golden Optimizer and Powell Optimizer.
-Part of Assignment in Image Processing for Medical Imaging Project Data Provided by Dr.Maria Bondesson
+Data Provided by Dr.Maria Bondesson
+2) Fourier and Inverse Fourier on 2D images From Scratch